smallrye/smallrye-reactive-messaging/documentation/src/main/docs/pulsar/client-configuration.md

 mp.messaging.incoming.prices.consumer-configuration=my-consumer-options
 ```

-If no `[client|consumer|producer]-configuration` is configured the connector will look for instances identified with the channel name:
+If no `[client|consumer|producer]-configuration` is configured, the connector will look for instances identified with the channel name:

 ```java
 {{ insert('pulsar/configuration/PulsarClientConfigProducers.java', 'client') }}